 Any person facing a sentencing hearing should learn the basics of the US Sentencing Guidelines.
 An understanding of the guidelines can help a person prepare for leniency.
-The resource below guides our consulting process.
-We believe so strongly in the importance of preparation that we offer the information freely to everyone in our community.
+The resource below will offer insight that a person can use to work more effectively with counsel.

-We predicate all of our work on lessons we learned as a result of being targeted by government investigations.
+Every member of our team learned many lessons by going through government investigations and prosecutions.
 We paid massive fines, and many of us served lengthy terms in prison.
 We strive to help others make better decisions and get better outcomes.

 Today’s lesson offers insight into the basics of US federal sentencing guidelines.
-Any person facing a sentencing hearing will learn from this background the basics of federal sentencing.
-We offer optional videos that provide additional commentary.
+Any person facing a sentencing hearing should learn the basics of federal sentencing.
+We offer optional videos that provide additional commentary, and the links to other articles offer even more insight.

 We hope our audience finds this information helpful in the quest to work toward the best possible outcomes.